 Respondents to the Future of the Internet IV survey, fielded from Dec.
 2, 2009 to Jan.
-11, 2010, were asked to consider the future of the Internet-connected world between now and 2020 and the likely innovation that will occur.
+11, 2010, were asked to consider the future of the internet-connected world between now and 2020 and the likely innovation that will occur.
 They were asked to assess 10 different “tension pairs” – each pair offering two different 2020 scenarios with the same overall theme and opposite outcomes – and they were asked to select the one most likely choice of two statements.
-The tension pairs and their alternative outcomes were constructed to reflect previous statements about the likely evolution of the Internet.
+The tension pairs and their alternative outcomes were constructed to reflect previous statements about the likely evolution of the internet.
 They were reviewed and edited by the Pew Internet Advisory Board.
-Results are being released in five reports over the course of 2010.
+Results are being released in four venues over the course of 2010.

 Experts were located in two ways.
-First, several thousand were identified in an extensive canvassing of scholarly, government, and business documents from the period 1990-1995 to see who had ventured predictions about the future impact of the Internet.
-Several hundred of them participated in the first three surveys conducted by Pew Internet and Elon University, and they were re-contacted for this survey.
-Second, expert participants were selected due to their positions as stakeholders in the development of the Internet.
+First, several thousand were identified in an extensive canvassing of scholarly, government, and business documents from the period 1990-1995 to see who had ventured predictions about the future impact of the internet.
+Several hundred of them participated in the first three surveys conducted by Pew Internet and Elon University, and they were recontacted for this survey.
+Second, expert participants were hand-picked due to their positions as stakeholders in the development of the internet.

 Department of Defense, Department of State, Federal Communications Commission, Department of Health and Human Services, Centers for Disease Control and Prevention, Social Security Administration, General Services Administration, British OfCom, World Wide Web Consortium, National Geographic Society, Benton Foundation, Linux Foundation, Association of Internet Researchers, Internet2, Internet Society, Institute for the Future, Santa Fe Institute, Yankee Group